michaeljwilliams/Google-Maps-Place-crawler/README.md

 Node.js script that uses the Google Places API to programmatically retrieve and compile a list of Places (e.g. businesses) in a given area.
 Data can include place/business name, address, website, phone number, latitude/longitude, and more.
 With this script you can retrieve data on **any number** of places, up to the limit of your Google Maps API key.

+See it on npm: [npmjs.com/package/google-maps-place-crawler](https://www.npmjs.com/package/google-maps-place-crawler)

 ## Usage

+Install from npm:

+    $ npm install google-maps-place-crawler

 Require the package.
 Here we will store it in the variable GoogleMapsPlaceCrawler.
 Do not use const because the object is manipulated by the script.

     let GoogleMapsPlaceCrawler = require('Google-Maps-Place-crawler')